jmarrietar/tfr_image/README.md

 # TFRimage
-Experimental minimal tool to create TFRecords from a **small dataset** of images (few thousand images max).
+An experimental minimal tool to create TFRecords from a **small dataset** of images (few thousand images max).
 Based on code from [create_tfrecords](https://github.com/kwotsin/create_tfrecords) but adapted to Tensorflow 2.0 with some changes.

 ## 📋 Installation
 ```bash